Certainty Equivalent Calculation

 Large green 'YES!' text graphic emphasizing the affirmative decision a person would make when offered their certainty equivalent instead of a risky payoff.

-We have learned that the utility function maps a real-world value to a satisfaction level.
-If you can model your utility function for monetary gain from a risky investment (like this one), then using that utility function, you can calculate your certainty equivalent.
+We saw earlier that a utility function turns a real-world value into a level of satisfaction.
+If you can describe your own utility function for the money you might gain from a risky investment like this one, then you can use it to find your certainty equivalent.

-Say, your utility function is U(X), where x is the real-world monetary gain from a risky investment.
+Let's call your utility function U(X), where X is the real-world money you gain from a risky investment.

-Based on that utility function, you can calculate the Expected Utility of the above investment.
-The expected utility of a random variable is basically the weighted sum of the utility value, where the weight represents the probability, as depicted by the following expression.
+With that utility function, you can work out the Expected Utility of the investment.
+The expected utility of a random variable is just the weighted sum of the utility values, where each weight is the probability of that outcome.
+The expression below shows it.

 Expected utility formula combining probability-weighted utility values of each payoff outcome, used to map a risky investment to a single utility number.

-So, whatever is your utility function, you pass that real-world value 400,000 and -50,000 to your utility function.
-In that way, you will get a number for Expected Utility E[U(X)], as shown here.
+So whatever your utility function looks like, you feed it the two real-world values, 400,000 and -50,000.
+Doing that gives you a single number for the Expected Utility, E[U(X)], shown here.

 Expected utility formula applied to the startup example with payoffs of 400,000 dollars gain and minus 50,000 dollars loss, producing the expected utility E[U(X)].

-Once you get the Expected Utility, you need to find the Inverse Function of your Utility Function.
+Once you have the Expected Utility, the next step is to find the Inverse Function of your utility function.

 For example, if a function is